 Realize you’re getting upset.

 This can help you avoid saying something to your child that you’ll regret.
-Recognize when you’re reaching that level and tell him you need a break.
+Learn to recognize when you’re reaching that level.
+Then tell your child that you need a break.

 Tag-team with a partner if you can.

-If you have a partner, put an agreement in place together: When you’re getting upset, you can take a break and he can talk to your child—and vice versa.
+If you have a partner, put an agreement in place together: When one of you is getting upset, the other partner can take over and talk to your child.

 Take some time to cool down.